ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### VMware vSphere version
 {: #vc_orderinginstance-vsphere-license}

 For vCenter Server with NSX-V instances, select whether to order vSphere Enterprise Plus 6.7u2 or vSphere Enterprise Plus 6.5u3.
-6.7u2 is available for only Skylake, Cascade Lake, and Broadwell {{site.data.keyword.cloud_notm}} bare metal servers.

 For vCenter Server with NSX-T instances, only the vSphere Enterprise Plus 6.7u2 license is supported and it is selected by default.